-There are always details that make different bread boxes more convenient over the others.
-It’s important that the lid seals the box tightly – so check out if the door has magnets.
+There are always details making different bread boxes more convenient over the others.
+It’s important that a lid seals the box tightly – so check out if it has magnets.
 Handles are also a welcome addition if you want to open it with ease.
 To prevent molding, check out if the container has ventilation holes.
 And if you don’t have a lot of free space on the table or shelves, check out if it can be hinged to a wall.
 A removable lid in bread bins sometimes can be used as a cutting board.
 And the boxes with a flat top surface can also be used as a shelf for storing some kitchen utensils or decoration stuff.

 1. Patti Kate How Do I Choose the Best Bread Box? wiseGEEK.
 July 28, 2016